Calculator: Numeric representation

 Most pocket calculators do all their calculations in binary-coded decimal (BCD) rather than binary.
 BCD is common in electronic systems where a numeric value is to be displayed, especially in systems consisting solely of digital logic, and not containing a microprocessor.
 By employing BCD, the manipulation of numerical data for display can be greatly simplified by treating each digit as a separate single sub-circuit.
 This matches much more closely the physical reality of display hardware—a designer might choose to use a series of separate identical seven-segment displays to build a metering circuit, for example.
 If the numeric quantity were stored and manipulated as pure binary, interfacing to such a display would require complex circuitry.
 Therefore, in cases where the calculations are relatively simple, working throughout with BCD can lead to a simpler overall system than converting to and from binary.
 (For example, CDs keep the track number in BCD, limiting them to 99 tracks.)

 The same argument applies when hardware of this type uses an embedded microcontroller or other small processor.
 Often, smaller code results when representing numbers internally in BCD format, since a conversion from or to binary representation can be expensive on such limited processors.
 For these applications, some small processors feature BCD arithmetic modes, which assist when writing routines that manipulate BCD quantities.

 Where calculators have added functions (such as square root, or trigonometric functions), software algorithms are required to produce high precision results.
 Sometimes significant design effort is needed to fit all the desired functions in the limited memory space available in the calculator chip, with acceptable calculation time.

 History

 Precursors to the electronic calculator

-The first known tools used to aid arithmetic calculations were: bones (used to tally items), pebbles, and counting boards, and the abacus, known to have been used by Sumerians and Egyptians before 2000 BC.
+The first known tools used to aid arithmetic calculations were: bones (used to tally items), pebbles, counting boards, and the abacus, which have been used by Sumerians and Egyptians before 2000 BC.
 Except for the Antikythera mechanism (an "out of the time" astronomical device), development of computing tools arrived near the start of the 17th century: the geometric-military compass (by Galileo), logarithms and Napier bones (by Napier), and the slide rule (by Edmund Gunter).